reactioncommerce/reaction-docs/website/versioned_docs/version-v1.7.0/creating-a-theme.md

 title: Theme: Creating a Theme
 original_id: creating-a-theme
 ---

+> ⚠️ Note: This guide has been deprecated as the release of Reaction 2.0.
+The latest customization guide can be found [here](https://docs.reactioncommerce.com/docs/swag-shop-3).

 ## Starting point

 We've provided an example theme that you can use as a starting point for your own themes.
 Additionally, there's also a [YouTube tutorial](https://www.youtube.com/watch?v=D8FNJE9204Y) on this topic that should get you started in no time.